flageval-baai/SeniorTalk/Dirazation/Readme.md

 ## Steps to Run the Baseline

-1. Follow the instructions of pyannote-audio, and figure out how to run a regular speaker dirazation task.
+1. Install pyannote-audio: Follow the instructions in the pyannote-audio documentation to set up the environment and run a standard speaker diarization task.

-2. change the config.yaml in ./model into your model path trained in SV task
+2. Configure Model Path: Update the config.yaml file located in the ./model directory to point to the path of your trained model for the speaker verification task (SV).

-3. Modify all `speaker_dirazation_pyannote.py` to update the local paths according to your setup.
+3. Adjust Local Paths: Modify all instances in speaker_diarization_pyannote.py to reflect your local directory paths, ensuring they correspond to your setup.

-4. Run all `speaker_dirazation_pyannote.py` to generate dirazation result .
+4. Run Speaker Diarization: Execute all speaker_diarization_pyannote.py scripts to generate the diarization results, which will be saved in the ./output2 directory.

-5. Run all `cal_der.py` to generate der result.
+5. Calculate Diarization Error Rate (DER): Run all cal_der.py scripts to compute the diarization error rate (DER) of the generated results.